Before I get into my Flame Boss 500 review, let me start by saying I’m obviously a huge fan of smoking meat.

 Warranty and Support

-The standard warranty on Flame Boss products is one year against defects.
+The standard warranty on Flame Boss products is two years against defects.
 In case of an issue, you’ll have to mail it to them at your own cost for inspection.
 If they decide it’s a manufacturing issue, they’ll either repair or replace it and ship it back to you.
 (If you live outside the US, you’ll want to check with the seller about your warranty.)

 If for some reason, you don’t like your Flame Boss 500, they offer a 30-day money-back guarantee, no questions asked.
 Not a bad deal!